Introduction to HS Codes and Why They Are Needed

 Over 98 percent of goods are covered by the HS system.
 Countries can assign a longer code themselves to have a more specific classification.
 For instance, the US uses 10-digit codes and China’s codes are 13 digits.
 Still for all countries, the first 6 numbers of a code are the internationally agreed HS-6 code

 Based on those codes, customs offices determine the rate of duty and taxes for goods that enter a country.
-And as the 6-digit code is the same everywhere, there is no confusion and nothing is “lost in transition”.
+And as the 6-digit code is the same everywhere, there is no confusion.
+And nothing is “lost in transition”.

 One might ask, why does it matter for a marketplace or a consumer?

-Eurora’s HS-6 classification
+Eurora’s HS codes classification

 Currently, HS codes are often added to parcels manually.
 That means that for every package sent, somewhere a person assigns the code.

-This is terribly time consuming but the system has been working.
+This is terribly time-consuming but the system has been working.
 Up until now.

-At the moment most parcels that enter the EU are not declared in customs.
+At the moment, most parcels that enter the EU are not declared in customs.
 As currently only packages worth more than 22 EUR need to be declared.
-On July 1st 2021, however, this will change.
+ON July 1st, 2021, however, this will change.
 And the new regulations say that all parcels must now be declared.
 This means a lot more declarations to fill.

 While the exact numbers are hard to predict, we can assume that the number of electronic declarations will rise from 2 billion to 8 billion.
 It is pretty safe to say that without going from manual to automated labor, the speed of customs processes will come to a grinding halt.

-This is all possible due to two years of research and machine learning.
+This is all possible due to years of research and machine learning.
 As our team has been working with scientists and universities for a long time in order to build the most precise AI for the trade industry.

-Marketplaces can enable this service via a simple API integration which can assign HS codes in real time in buyer’s shopping carts.
+Marketplaces can enable this service via a simple API integration which can assign HS codes in real-time in buyer’s shopping carts.

 How Eurora helps everyone affected